Are you looking for ways to grow your business faster?

 However, Google is not your only option.

-Some businesses thrive on Adwords, while others struggle to make a profit.
+Some businesses thrive on Ads, while others struggle to make a profit.
 Then, when they try a different PPC network, they have great success.

 Keep an open mind and consider other options.

-Its advertising network is also well-developed and offers many of the same benefits as Adwords.
+Its advertising network is also well-developed and offers many of the same benefits as Google Ads.

 However, Bing also has a lower cost per click (CPC) and often converts just as well.
 Obviously, this means that it’s easier to run a profitable PPC ad copy campaign.

-If you’re struggling with the high cost of Adwords, you might have a good bit less competition on Bing without any big sacrifices.
+If you’re struggling with the high cost of Google Ads, you might have a good bit less competition on Bing without any big sacrifices.

 Facebook Ads: The giant social media site has its own advertising platform and it’s pretty simple to use ad text and pictures for click advertising success.

-You can place ads aimed directly to your content, landing pages, or to get “likes” for any of your shares.
+You can place ads aimed directly at your content, landing pages, or to get “likes” for any of your shares.

 For this article, I’m going to assume that you’re looking to drive traffic back to your website.